kerinin/daggregator/README.md

 Returns 200 if the flow already exists or was successfully created.

 Returns 404 if the source node don't exist.
-Implicitly creates the target nodes if they doesn't exist.
+Implicitly creates the target nodes if they don't exist.

 Returns 500 if the flow would create a loop for any of the targets.
 In this case none of the requested flows will be created.